-

 Overview

-Japan is a civil law jurisdictions with a unified court system.
+Japan is one of civil law jurisdictions with a unified court system.
 Whilst the courts can exercise some discretion to achieve an equitable outcome, Japan does not have separate equity courts.
 Real estate-related laws are generally nationally applicable.

 Leasehold rights are also common in Japan.
 Leasehold rights are regulated by the Civil Code and the Act on Land and Building Leases, which is quite favourable to lessees.
 For example, under this Act, subject to certain exceptions, a lessor is not permitted to refuse a lessee’s request for lease term renewal unless the lessor can demonstrate a justifiable reason for its refusal (under Japanese case law, the concept of ‘justifiable reason’ has been construed quite narrowly).